-- Operating system of your headset
+- The operating system of your headset

 - Game platforms (SteamVR, Oculus Home, Viveport, etc)

-It is important that you always check for updates and keep everything at its latest version.
+You must always check for updates and keep everything at its latest version.
 This will get rid of any bugs and make sure that you have maximum compatibility with everything.

 Try Different VR Platforms

-All PC VR headsets support for the Steam platform, which is the largest app store for VR games available today.
+All PC VR headsets support the Steam platform, which is the largest app store for VR games available today.
 If you have an Oculus Rift, you have the additional option of using the Oculus platform.
 If you have an HTC Vive, you have Viveport at your disposal too.

-Have a look at the similarities and differences between SteamVR vs Oculus vs Viveport in our specific VR tips guide to learn more.
+Look at the similarities and differences between SteamVR vs Oculus vs Viveport in our specific VR tips guide to learn more.

 Compare Prices on Each Platform